sjd69/Applied_Cryptography/phase3-init/reports/phase3-writeup.md

 ## T1: Unauthorized Token Issuance
-The token stores all of a user's data and since clients are assumed to be untrusted, our system must need to protect against illegitaimate clients requesting tokens.
+The token stores all of a user's data and since clients are assumed to be untrusted, our system must need to protect against illegitimate clients requesting tokens.
 We do not want anyone that is not the owner of the token to be able to request the token since it could possibly reveal private or sensitive information about said user.
 On top of that, if somebody obtains a user's token they would be able to impersonate that user which would compromise groups, or even the server if it is an admin token.

 Example: Bob is an administrator on our file sharing service.
 Mallory requests Bob's token and subsequently wipes the service of users, groups, and files.